akvorado/akvorado/console/data/docs/05-troubleshooting.md

 ```

 Be sure to replace `http://akvorado` with the URL to your *Akvorado*
 setup.
-If you are running `docker-compose` locally, this is
+If you are running `docker compose` locally, this is
 `http://127.0.0.1:8080`.

 This returns the next flow.
 The same information is exported to Kafka.